Parsa-Kei/Google-Capstone-Project/README.md

 | Casual riders ride their bike on the weekends  | Member riders ride their bikes on the weekdays |
 | Casual riders ride the most in July | Member riders use their bikes the most in August |

 January 17th is the day on which both casual and members ride their bikes for the longest time.

 ### Act

+  1. Casual riders tend to ride for longer periods of time compared to members.
+Therefore a member-only promotion on longer rides could potentially get casual riders to join as a member.
-  1. Demand for bike service in July is very high.
+  2. Demand for bike service in July is very high.
 Therefore promotion should be maximized.
-  2. Casual riders tend to ride on the weekends.
+  3. Casual riders tend to ride on the weekends.
 Therefore a weekend-only-membership might incentivize them to join as a member.
-  3. Mid-January casual riders tend to ride for the longest time.
-Therefore a new-member-only promotion for long rides could potentially incentivize casual riders to join as members.